firebolt-db/firebolt-ingest/README.md

 If you are able to run tests, then you should be set for development.

-After the install, you should also be able to run `novus` and see the "hello world" message.
+After the install, you should also be able to run `firebolt_ingest` and see the "hello world" message.

 ### Pycharm